beyonddiana/blender-anim-exporter/README.md

 If you don't have any model yet, you need a rig for creating your animation.
 You can use the Avatar Workbench that is available for free: https://www.avalab.org/avatar-workbench/

-For starting, you can also use the simple rig and mesh that i provide in the same folder on google drive: https://drive.google.com/drive/folders/1gXWxunKk8z1QulD1lHNPzbZ1Y9TMfUPq Donwload avatar.blend and open it in Blender.
+For starting, you can also use the simple rig and mesh that i provide on google drive: https://drive.google.com/drive/folders/1gXWxunKk8z1QulD1lHNPzbZ1Y9TMfUPq Donwload avatar.blend and open it in Blender.